Friday, August 23, 2019

 Swiftlets Nest-Cluster under the bridge

-over Damodar river, Ramgarh
+over the Damodar river, Ramgarh

 Swift/ Swiftlets nest cluster for the colony